Chad Jackson

-Chad Wolfegang Jackson (born March 6, 1985) is an American former college and professional football player who was a wide receiver in the National Football League (NFL) for three seasons.
-He played college football for the University of Florida.
-Jackson was drafted by the New England Patriots of the National Football League (NFL) in the second round of the 2006 NFL Draft, and also played for the Denver Broncos of the NFL, and the Omaha Nighthawks of the United Football League (UFL).
+Chad Wolfegang Jackson (born March 6, 1985) is an American former professional football player who was a wide receiver for three seasons in the National Football League (NFL).
+He played college football for the Florida Gators.
+Jackson was selected by the New England Patriots in the second round of the 2006 NFL draft, and also played for the Denver Broncos of the NFL, and the Omaha Nighthawks of the United Football League (UFL).

-Early years
+Early life

 Jackson was born in Birmingham, Alabama in 1985.
 He was a three-year starter at football powerhouse Hoover High School in Birmingham, where he recorded 202 receptions for 3,553 yards and forty touchdowns.
 Jackson also found time to pass and run for twelve more touchdowns and try his hand at free safety.
 His high school career ended with a 41–3 record and two Alabama Class 6A championships, and he was recognized as a Parade magazine prep All-American.

 Jackson also played basketball and ran track before concentrating on football as a senior.